Renewable Heat Incentive Inquiry

 Published evidence summary

-The Northern Ireland Executive initially did not accept this recommendation in October 2021, specifically regarding an independent mechanism to assess special advisers' compliance.
-However, the Northern Ireland Audit Office (NIAO) Second Progress Report (October 2024) assessed the recommendation as implemented, noting that the NI Assembly Commissioner for Standards now has a statutory remit to investigate ministerial code breaches under the Functioning of Government (Miscellaneous Provisions) Act (Northern Ireland) 2021.
+- The NIAO Second Progress Report (October 2024) assessed this recommendation as Implemented, stating that the NI Assembly Commissioner for Standards now has a statutory remit to investigate ministerial code breaches under the Functioning of Government (Miscellaneous Provisions) Act (Northern Ireland) 2024 (NIAO Second Progress Report, October 2024).

 (Primary)